nicola144/personal_site/content/posts/is_review.md

  \int\_{\mathcal{X}} h(\mathbf{x}) \mathrm{d}\mathbf{x} = \int\_{\mathcal{X}} f(\mathbf{x}) \cdot \pi(\mathbf{x}) \mathrm{d}\mathbf{x} .
  \tag{2}\label{eq2}
  $$
- Probabilities are also special cases of expectations.
 In these cases, it is natural to think of generating points distributed according to $\pi(\mathbf{x})$: this leads to approximating \eqref{eq2} with an arithmetic average (convenient), and many things can be proved about this solution (also convenient).
 When the integral of interest is *not* an expectation, which is in the more general setting of numerical integration (\eqref{eq1}), things become more interesting.

 ### Importance Sampling as a randomized algorithm for numerical integration
  To approximate \eqref{eq1}, we want to generate (or obtain from someone else) points from the integration space $\mathcal{X}$ *randomly*.
 To do a good job, these points ought to be in regions where the integrand has large values.